Waujito/youtubeUnblock/README.md

 - `--fk-winsize=<winsize>` Specifies window size for the fragmented TCP packet.
 Applicable if you want for response to be fragmented.
 May slowdown connection initialization.

+- `--sni-detection={parse|brute}` Specifies how to detect SNI.
+Parse will normally detect it by parsing the Client Hello message.
+Brute will go through the entire message and check possibility of SNI occurrence.
+Please note, that when `--sni-domains` option is not all brute will be O(nm) time complexity where n stands for length of the message and m is number of domains.
+Defaults to parse.

 - `--seg2delay=<delay>` This flag forces **youtubeUnblock** to wait a little bit before send the 2nd part of the split packet.

 - `--silent` Disables verbose mode.